 4-Day Lares Trek

-The Lares trek is a great alternative to the Inca Trail, offering an off-the-beaten-track experience, where for four days, you will be taken through remote Andean villages, passing by stunning lakes, high mountain passes, and culminating with a visit to Machu Picchu.
+The Lares trek 4 days is a great alternative to the Inca Trail, offering an off-the-beaten-track experience, where for four days, you will be taken through remote Andean villages, passing by stunning lakes and waterfalls, high mountain passes, and culminating with a visit to Machu Picchu.
 You will be ecstatic with the splendor of the landscape!

 Machu Picchu 1 day by train

-The option for those who have every minute counted or know that their physical condition is not ideal for long walks, or simply avoid hiking and the physical wear and tear that this entails is the one-day train trip to Machu Picchu.
+The option for those who have every minute counted or know that their physical condition is not ideal for long walks, or simply avoid hiking and the physical wear and tear that this entails is the Machu Picchu tour full day.
 This tour starts very early in the morning in Cusco or Ollantaytambo to Aguas Calientes, the closest town to Machu Picchu, from there a short walk begins to the sacred ruins.

 Inca Trail